France Inheritance Guide for Kobe (神戸市)

 How much is inheritance tax on property in Kobe for France nationals?

-Which law applies to France inheritance in Japan?
+Which law applies to France inheritance in Kobe?

-Do France nationals need to pay inheritance tax in Japan?
+Do France nationals need to pay inheritance tax on property in Kobe?

 Need Help with Inheritance in Kobe?